tatianaacostag/DevelopersDoc_site/content/en/Deprecated/Merchant Panel/Reports-old.md

 **Example**: If your customer makes a purchase on January 1 deferred to 6 months, from the date of purchase the amount of money will be pay corresponding to the installments during 6 months.

 #### Check your received payments
 1. You can check your received payments in the _**Reports**_ module and clicking on _**Paid Payments**_.

 ![Concepts](https://raw.githubusercontent.com/developers-payu-latam/developers-payu-latam.github.io/master/images/soluciones-adicionales/d+xdias1-pt.png)

-2.According to the accreditation model and the parameters that you have configured in your account, the report allows you to filter by:
+2. According to the accreditation model and the parameters that you have configured in your account, the report allows you to filter by:
 * _**Account**_: Allows you to select the account with which you want to query received payments.
 * _**Accreditation model**_: Allows you to select between the two available accreditation models to perform the query, which in this case is by quotas.
 * _**Date range**_: You can define the date range in which you want to query.
 The query limit is 3 months between the entered dates.